werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

       github.com/fuse: 1
 ```

-Create namespace `gitlab-ci` and limit range in this namespace (later we will setup gitlab-runner to use this namespace when creating Pods to run ci-jobs):
+Create a `gitlab-ci` namespace and apply the LimitRange manifest in that namespace (we will later configure the GitLab runner to use that namespace when creating Pods for running CI jobs):

 ```
 kubectl create namespace gitlab-ci kubectl apply -f enable-fuse-pod-limit-range.yaml
 ```

-## 2. Setup kubernetes gitlab runner
+## 2. Setup the GitLab runner in Kubernetes

 Select and proceed with one of the [available modes of operation]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).

-### Linux kernel with rootless overlayfs
+### Linux kernel with rootless OverlayFS

 Basic runner configuration (`/etc/gitlab-runner/config.toml`):